radiql/types-accounting/README.md

 # types-accounting
-A collection of types commonly found in accounting applications
+A collection of types commonly used in accounting applications